 SECTION 9.
 AREA ENCOMPASSED.
-This Ordinance shall apply throughout the incorporated and unincorporated areas of Brevard County, Florida.
-A municipal ordinance shall prevail over this Ordinance within the municipality's jurisdiction to the extent of any conflict with this Ordinance.
+This Ordinance shall apply throughout the incorporated and unincorporated areas of Brevard County, Florida as to any County owned system.
+A municipal ordinance shall prevail over this Ordinance within the municipality's jurisdiction as to any system not owned by the County to the extent of any conflict with this Ordinance.